mau-jac/1B4-F20/wk8/if_count.md

 <br>

-In the SUMIF formula you can specify a rang to be summed that is different from the range to be compared for a certain condition.
+In the SUMIF formula you can specify a range to be summed that is different from the range to be compared against the condition.